 Justification and historical remarks

 There has been much discussion about the pros and cons of Keyword Expansion and its absence in GIT.
-The attitude of the GIT developers is, that groups of files should always be looked at as a unit and at any point in time a commit operation generates a snapshot of all the files in the project as they were at that point in time.
+The attitude of the GIT developers is, that groups of files should always be looked at as a unit and at any point in time, a commit operation generates a snapshot of all the files in the project as they were at that point in time.
 Previous commits can be checked out – reconstituting the whole project as it was at that time.
-I agree that this is a very valid point and older VCSs suffered, because of their emphasis on versioning individual files only and not having useful facilities for handling change sets.
+I agree that this is a very valid point and older VCSs suffered, because of their emphasis on versioning individual files only and not having useful facilities for handling changesets.
 SCCS and RCS as well as its offshoot CVS do not handle change sets automatically.
 They rely on tags, which are often forgotten and are nearly impossible to add later.

-Because I have always felt change sets are extremely important, I developed scripts to automatically generate change sets for RCS or CVS in the early 80’s and these have been very successful to maintain consistency in my projects.
-Nevertheless I feel strongly that there is a place for individual version numbers following more than a hundred year old tradition of drawing office practice in engineering, which can be described in a nutshell as follows:
+Because I have always felt changesets are extremely important, I developed scripts to automatically generate changesets for RCS or CVS in the early ’80s and these have been very successful to maintain consistency in my projects.
+Nevertheless, I feel strongly that there is a place for individual version numbers following more than a hundred-year-old tradition of drawing office practice in engineering, which can be described in a nutshell as follows:

-- Each part to be manufactured is described by a drawing having a “name” and a “version number”, which is incremented every time the drawing is changed and with signatures to provide an audit trail.
+- Each part to be manufactured is described by a drawing having a “name” and a “version-number”, which is incremented every time the drawing is changed and with signatures to provide an audit trail.

-- Each assembly is described by a parts list (change set) of drawing names with the current “version numbers” to build a functioning product.
-Such parts lists also have a “ version number”, which is incremented every time the parts list is changed.
+- Each assembly is described by a parts list (changeset) of drawing names with the current “version numbers” to build a functioning product.
+Such parts lists also have a “ version-number”, which is incremented every time the parts list is changed.

-The outcome of this is, that engineers traditionally use both individual version numbers for parts and whole lists, and parts lists to describe change sets.
-Unfortunately when Software Version Control Systems were introduced with SCCS and RCS in the early 80’s, programmers only had tools to do the automatic versioning of parts – that is individual files and no automatic support for change sets.
-Today GIT has come along and does the exact opposite: it provides automatic versioning for change sets only and does not provide monotonically increasing version numbers for individual files making up those change sets.
+The outcome of this is, that engineers traditionally use both individual version numbers for parts and whole lists, and parts lists to describe changesets.
+Unfortunately, when Software Version Control Systems were introduced with SCCS and RCS in the early ’80s, programmers only had tools to do the automatic versioning of parts – that is individual files and no automatic support for changesets.
+Today GIT has come along and does the exact opposite: it provides automatic versioning for changesets only and does not provide monotonically increasing version numbers for individual files making up those changesets.
 To prove that this can be remedied I have written this set of hooks for GIT.

 What the GIT developers forget is the fact that most programmers find it hard to always concentrate on the complete set of sources at all times and indeed they should not be forced to do so.
 When coding or merging one necessarily deals with one file although there might be cases where code in a number of files may be co-dependent and need to be edited together.
 But such a design is flawed in my view and should be avoided at all costs.
 The interface between functions or classes should be determined first and documented in a reasonably detailed comment block before coding even starts.
 Co-dependent functions should be gathered in one source file.
 Then each source file can be coded individually, concentrating with the mind on good algorithms for implementing the global pre-determined interface.
 What I am trying to say is, that it is good programming practice to get the details of the functions in one source file right by following the development of the changes made in those functions over a number of individual file versions.
-The version numbers of a source file provides a good mental trigger to the sequence of that development.
-I maintain that this is a valid work flow and programmers who choose to follow this work flow should be able to do so in GIT.
-Standard GIT enforces a different work flow and it may not always be comfortable.
-The global picture of all the files making up a project working together is very important, but it becomes important at a different time and possibly for different people (during integration and commissioning).
+The version numbers of a source file provide a good mental trigger to the sequence of that development.
+I maintain that this is a valid workflow and programmers who choose to follow this workflow should be able to do so in GIT.
+Standard GIT enforces a different workflow and it may not always be comfortable.
+The global picture of all the files making up a project working together is very important, but it becomes important at a different time and possibly for different people (during system integration and commissioning).

-As a trained engineer I was very much aware of this in the late 80’s and developed a method for automatically generating change sets for SCCS and later for RCS.
+As a trained engineer I was very much aware of this in the late ’80s and developed a method for automatically generating changesets for SCCS and later for RCS.
 This method relies on $Id strings with filename and version numbers embedded in every source file of a project.
 RCS automatically increments the minor version number in any $Id string of a file every time that file is committed (ci).
 If the code of any source file, which is compiled is organized in such a way, that the $Id string is embedded in a character array, which becomes part of a compiled object file and linked executable then one way to extract those $Id strings from such an executable is to execute ident(1) followed by sort -u and a small amount of formatting.
 A script I have written called mkv does just that.
 Here is an example of a small C executable ‘iCgpioPUD’ made up of just three source files:

 ident iCgpioPUD # produces